KuhlTime/bachelor-thesis/content/06_implementation.md

 \newpage
 #### Security Rules

 The security rules are checked against a large set of test cases that all need to be passed.
 These test cases all try to perform CRUD^[**CRUD** stands for **Create**, **Read**, **Update** and **Delete** and are different kind of operations that can be performed on a database] operations on different documents inside the Firestore database.
 The tests can either be run on device using the `npm run test` command or get executed automatically when the rules are pushed to the GitHub repository.
 In order for Firebase to test the rules an emulation service needs to be executed.
-This will spin up a fake Firebase emulator inside which the rules can be tested without causing any harm to the real Firebase service.
+This will spin up a fake Firebase emulator inside of which the rules can be tested without causing any harm to the real Firebase service.
 The action will be executed on a Linux machine and contains the following steps:

   1. Clone the repository to the runner instance
   2. Setup Node.JS